 #4.
 Mail in your check or credit card # along with your AWSC member #, and your snowmobile registration # on the Trail Pass form (still under development) available from the AWSC website or your club membership chair.At the end of the business day, the AWSC office will forward to the DNR the requests for trail passes, the DNR will then mail the trail the same day.

 5. The size will be 3"X3", color will vary from year to year.
 The trail pass will be located on the windshield above the headlight, or below the windshield on the hood.

 6. The first year, starting July 2015, you can not ride until you have the trail pass.
 After the second year you (AWSC members) will be able to get a receipt that will allow you to ride a certain number of days (number of days to be determined) until you receive your trail pass.

-Thanks to all that stopped at the Lily Sno Birds clubhouse this past season(2013-2014), and to those that didn't, hope to see you this season.
+Thanks to all that stopped at the Lily Sno Birds clubhouse this past season(2014-2015), and to those that didn't, hope to see you next season.